 About Barr Lake

-By the 1860s cowboys began to move cattle through the Barr Lake area, taking advantage of the rich grasses and water from the Wallow.
+By the 1860s, cowboys began to move cattle through the Barr Lake area, taking advantage of the rich grasses and water from the Wallow.
 It soon became an important rest stop along the Goodnight-Loving Trail from Texas to Wyoming.

 The greatest influence on the area was when the railroad was established in 1883, linking Denver to Chicago and passing right by the Barr Lake area.
-Suddenly, numerous pioneers began to settle the area.
+Suddenly, numerous pioneers began to settle in the area.

-In 1886 construction began on the Burlington Canal diverting water from the South Platte River into the wallow to create Oasis Reservoir.
-The Oasis Dam was built in 1908 creating what is now known as Barr Lake.
+In 1886 construction began on the Burlington Canal, diverting water from the South Platte River into the wallow to create Oasis Reservoir.
+The Oasis Dam was built in 1908, creating what is now known as Barr Lake.

-Directions: From Denver, take I-76 northeast, exit on Bromley Lane and go east to Piccadilly Road.
+Directions: From Denver, take I-76 northeast, exit on Bromley Lane, and go east to Piccadilly Road.
 Then south to the park entrance.